dmlc/xgboost/doc/parameter.md

  - "multi:softprob" --same as softmax, but output a vector of ndata * nclass, which can be further reshaped to ndata, nclass matrix.
 The result contains predicted probability of each data point belonging to each class.
  - "rank:pairwise" --set XGBoost to do ranking task by minimizing the pairwise loss
  - "reg:gamma" --gamma regression for severity data, output mean of gamma distribution
+ - "reg:tweedie" --tweedie regression for insurance data
+   - tweedie_dispersion is set to 1.5 by default in tweedie regression and must be in the range [1, 2)
 * base_score [ default=0.5 ]
   - the initial prediction score of all instances, global bias
   - for sufficient number of iterations, changing this value will not have too much effect.